misterjaytee/azure-storage-fuse-wiki/Troubleshoot-FAQ.md

     chown root /usr/bin/fusermount
     chmod u+s /usr/bin/fusermount

+**4. Cannot access mounted directory**

+FUSE allows mounting filesystem in user space, and is only accessible by the user mounting it.
+For instance, if you have mounted using root, but you are trying to access it with another user, you will fail to do so.
+In order to workaround this, you can use the non-secure, fuse option '-o allow_other'.

+    sudo blobfuse /home/myuser/mount/ --config-file=connection.cfg --tmp-path=/mnt/resource/blobfusetmp -o allow_other

 # Problems with build
 **1. CMake Error: your CXX compiler: "CMAKE_CXX_COMPILER-NOTFOUND" was not found.**